getzola/zola/docs/content/documentation/templates/overview.md

 <!-- 1,000,000 -->
 ```

+By default this will format the number using the locale set by `config.default_language` in config.toml.

 To format a number for a specific locale, you can use the `locale` argument and pass the name of the desired locale:

 ```jinja2